dockstore/dockstore-ui/app/docs/workflows.md

 In the authenticated Web UI, navigate to 'My Workflows' to begin managing workflows imported through your linked account(s).
 These pages will allow you to quickly register workflows that follow a particularly simple format (look below to manual registration for more complex formats).
 For quick registration, we look through your GitHub, Bitbucket and GitLab accounts and create a stub for each one.
 You can publish each repo that you identify as a real workflow in order to get, edit, and display additional information such as available versions.

 In the above image, the left side menu is a list of all workflow repositories associated with the user, grouped lexicographically by namespace.
 Words encapsulated in parentheses denotes a custom toolname if provided.
 Detailed information and links for each Workflow is located on the 'Info' tab.
 The 'Labels' tab allows editing of keywords to be associated with a workflow for efficient searching and grouping.
 Settings such as the path to the CWL/WDL descriptor can be modified on a per-tag basis in the 'Versions' tab.
-The Descriptor may be viewed in the last tabs, by the Version tag (corresponding to a Git tag/branch).
+The Descriptors and test parameter files may be viewed in the 'Files' tab, by the Version tag (corresponding to a Git tag/branch).

 Just like with Tools, a workflow is not visible on the public 'Workflows' listing unless it is published.
 To publish a container, click the blue 'Publish' button in the top-right corner.